Cosana Eram, Director

 GEND 011.
 Introduction to Gender Studies.
 4 Units.

 This course explores the social construction of masculinities and femininities throughout history and in the contemporary world.
 Students learn about the differences between sex and gender, the relationship of gender to power, and the ways in which gender is inscribed in various cultural discourses and practices.
 A multi-disciplinary analysis is incorporated throughout the course.
-(DVSY, GE1A, GEND)
+(DVSY, GE1A, GEDI, GEGR, GEND)

 GEND 191.
 Independent Study.
 2-4 Units.